SKopecz/PositiveIntegrators.jl/docs/src/scalar_pds.md

 plot!(sol, label="u")
 ```

-We see that the used MPRK scheme is well suited to solve the problem.
+We see that `MPRK22(1.0)` is well suited to solve the problem.
+The same is true for the other MPRK schemes.

 ## Package versions